Mysticmarks/ai-ticket/README.md

   entrypoint for reliable deployment.
 * **Operator-focused CLI** – the bundled `ai-ticket` command provides accent-themed terminal controls for starting the server, issuing prompts, and running health diagnostics with structured feedback.
-* **Observability via structured logging** – the Flask server and inference pipeline emit log records with consistent formatting and log levels that can be tuned through environment variables.
+* **Observability via structured logging and telemetry** – the Flask server, async pipeline, and KoboldCPP client emit OpenTelemetry spans, Prometheus metrics, and log records that can be tuned through environment variables.
 * **Tests and CI/CD guard-rails** – pytest suites, static analysis, and Docker build validation run through GitHub Actions to catch regressions early.